 The W-4 form is super simple if you only have one job and your taxes are easy.
 (By "easy," we mean you're not filing a joint return with a spouse who works, you don't have dependents, you're not itemizing or claiming deductions other than the standard deduction, you're not claiming tax credits, and you don't have non-employment income.)
 If that's you, all you have to do is provide your name, address, Social Security number and filing status, and then sign and date the form.
 That's it — you're done!
 Your employer will compute your tax withholding based on the standard deduction and tax rates for your filing status, with no other adjustments.

-When new hires are handed a W-4, "they may need to call their accountant to ask questions, or have their spouse look up information from their last tax return," says Pete Isberg, Vice President of Government Affairs for payroll processor ADP.
+When new hires are handed a W-4, they may need to look up information from their last tax return.
 They'll need to know what their total deductions were last year, if they still qualify for the child tax credit, how much non-wage income they reported on their last return, and similar tax-related things.
-"Nobody remembers that off the top of their head," he notes, "so it could be time consuming" collecting the necessary information.
-You'll probably have to take the form home and fill it out there, instead of turning it in right away on your first day of work.
+You might need to take the form home and fill it out there, instead of turning it in right away on your first day of work.

 Having multiple jobs or a spouse who works can affect the amount of tax withheld from your wages.
 Tax rates increase as income rises, and only one standard deduction can be claimed on each tax return, regardless of the number of jobs.
 As a result, if you have more than one job at a time or file a joint return with a working spouse, more money should usually be withheld from the combined pay for all the jobs than would be withheld if each job was considered by itself.
 Therefore, adjustments to your withholding must be made to avoid owing additional tax, and maybe penalties, when you file your tax return.

 Fortunately, the W-4 form has a section where you can provide information about additional jobs and working spouses so that your withholding can be adjusted accordingly.
 Step 2 of the form actually lists three different options you can choose from to make the necessary adjustments.
 Also note that the IRS recommends completing a W-4 for all your jobs to get the most accurate withholding.
-(By accurate, they mean having total withholding as close to your expected tax liability as possible.)
+(By accurate, the agency means having total withholding as close to your expected tax liability as possible.)

 The W-4 form makes it easy to adjust your withholding to account for certain tax credits and deductions.
 There are clear lines on the W-4 form to add these amounts — you can't miss them.
 Including credits and deductions on the form will decrease the amount of tax withheld, which in turn increases the amount of your paycheck and reduces any refund you may get when you file your tax return.